 “It’s really fulfilling when we get an email back from the client, saying this is the perfect person for their job.” she says.

 For many clients new to hiring freelance talent, the biggest obstacle is the reluctance to hire someone working virtually.
 By opening up to remote work arrangements, clients discover a larger pool of potential freelance talent available across the country and are more likely to find someone with the specific skills and experience required.

 Cost savings can also increase by leveraging a remote talent pool.
 A virtual assistant in a major city, for example, could command $50 or more an hour for their services, Brubacher points out.
 Someone in a different town, with lower overhead, could bring the same skills for a lower price point.

-Brubacher points out one common challenge in hiring freelancers occurs when business owners try to find “the one person who can do everything, which often doesn’t work out.”
-Rather than attempting to find a single freelancer to handle all their requirements, a business owner is better off to “prioritize their needs and to break down jobs down into smaller, more digestible parts and find freelancers that specialize in the different areas.”
+One common challenge in hiring freelancer workers occurs when business owners try to find the one person who can do everything.
+Rather than attempting to find a single freelancer to handle all their requirements, a business owner is better off prioritizing their needs and breaking down jobs down into smaller, more digestible parts.
+They can then find talent that specialize in the different areas or roles.

 It’s also more cost effective!
 The rate for a generalist may be lower but the time to do the work could be longer because the level of specialized expertise in a specific area is missing.
 You get more for your dollar by breaking the job down to assign lower cost pieces to a generalist, and the specialized pieces to the expert who may cost more but gets the work done better and in less time.